As an introvert, it can be extremely helpful to discover side hustles for introverts.

 Some prefer to start their own official business and focus on making connections or applying directly to job posts they find online or on social media platforms like Facebook groups.

-Others go straight for freelancer exchanges like Upwork and Fivver to be put in direct contact with people and companies actively seeking out these roles.
+Others go straight for freelancer exchanges like Upwork and Fiverr to be put in direct contact with people and companies actively seeking out these roles.

 While there’s no right or wrong way to build your freelance career (or even doing a combination of both), there are definitely pros and cons to finding work through networking or on an exchange site.